AndrasKovacs/staged-fusion/README.md

     data Step a s = Stop | Yield a s

-However, we can improve on the `step` type by distributing `Up`:
+However, we can make `Step` fusible by using Church-coding and distributing `Up`, the same way as we did with `Push`.

     type Step a s = forall b.
 Up b -> (Up a -> Up s -> Up b) -> Up b

-	step :: Up s -> Step a s
+    data Pull a = forall s.
+Pull {seed :: Up s, step :: Up s -> Step a s}

-We computed `Up (Step a s)` by taking the Church-encoding of `Step` and distributing `Up`, the same way as we did with `Push`.

 `Pull` works dually to `Push` in the following sense:

-- We usually use recursive code when we create a `Push` from non-`Push` things.
+- We usually use recursion when we create a `Push` from non-`Push` things.
-- We usually use recursive code when we compute non-`Pull` things from `Pull`.
+- We usually use recursion when we compute non-`Pull` things from `Pull`.

-For example, a strict fold over a `Pull` runs the state machine until it ends:
+For example, a strict fold over a `Pull` runs the state machine until it stops:

     foldl :: (Up b -> Up a -> Up b) -> Up b -> Pull a -> Up b
     foldl f b (Pull seed step) = [||